junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

-The Indian trackers are indeed exceptional in keeping up with the tracks.
+The Indian trackers are indeed exceptional at keeping up with the trail.

 Sometimes when there are absolutely no track to his eyes, both his human eyes and true eyes, the Indians can still give them clear directions to go.

-They pick up the days old trace from Nevada, moving to south east, then following all the way to New Mexico.
+They pick up the days old trace from Nevada, moving southeast, then follow all the way to New Mexico.

-Cas thinks he catches a glimpse of three horses on top of the mountain, hundreds of miles away.
+Cas thinks he catches a glimpse of three horses on top of a mountain, hundreds of miles away.
 One of the figures is so familiar that his heart skips a beat.
-But when they reach that spot, the men are another hundreds of miles away again, like a flyaway mirage.
+But when they reach that spot, the men are another hundred miles away again, like a fleeting mirage.

 Cas wonders if he's hallucinating their figures.

 They keep moving.
-So are them.
+So do they.

-When they are back to Colorado, the Indians tell Little Bill the traces are split into two ways.
+When they are back to Colorado, the Indians tell Little Bill the traces split into two paths.

 The sheriff curses.
-"They must separated."
+"They must've separated."

-Cas asks, "Which way has less people?"
+Cas asks, "Which way has fewer people?"

-The Indians point the way to the north.
+The Indians point the way to north.

-Cas urges his horse toward the pointed direction.
+Cas urges his horse in that pointed direction.
 "I'm going that way."
-He states, quietly hoping the group could also split, and that less would choose to follow Dean.
+He states, quietly hoping the group will also split, and that fewer will choose to follow Dean.

 Which, of course, turns out one's wish is never granted, as their luck always go.

 <br>

-As the hint of winter closing in, they follow the trace to the town in Wyoming.
+As the hint of winter closes in, they follow the trail to a town in Wyoming.

-Cas recognizes the town the moment they roll in.
-Sunrise, Wyoming, where all the messes start.
+Cas recognizes the town the moment they roll in -- Sunrise, Wyoming, where all the messy trouble starts.
 He never thought he'd be back here again.
-The saloon house has been rebuilt in the past months.
+The saloon building has been rebuilt in the past months.
 No sign to show the old one has been burnt down in a fire.

-Dean gets cornered in the sheriff's office.
+Dean is cornered in the sheriff's office.
 Flickering lights show his silhouette on and off, switching between windows.
-Cas watches him, thinking this is the closest they've ever been since last time they were both in this town.
+Cas watches him, thinking this is the closest they've ever been since the last time they were both in this town.

 Dean's prayer reaches him, pained and desperate, asking for him.
-With the distance so close, they can probably hear each other if they just speak loud enough.
+With the distance so close, they can probably hear each other if they just spoke loud enough.

-Cas gets off the horse, and tells the sheriff he'll go in there first.
+Cas gets off his horse, and tells the sheriff he'll go in there first.
 Alone.

 Little Bill eyes him.
 "He'll shoot you like a walking sieve."

-Cas answers plainly.
-"Maybe he will, maybe he won't."
+Cas answers plainly, "Maybe he will, maybe he won't."

-Little Bill regards him closely, up and down, as if taking his shabby clothing and his look in for the first time.
+Little Bill regards him closely, up and down, as if taking his shabby clothing and his beard in for the first time.
 "You know him, don't you?
-That's why you want to join, probably never even thought about killing him for once.
-A lover?"
+That's why you want to join.
+Probably never even thought about killing him for once.
+Who are you to him, a lover?"

 Cas keeps his face stoic, standing still.
 Keeping his eyes on the sheriff's office.
-Dean's prayer continues, so half his attention is taken away from the conversation before him.
+Dean's prayer continues, so more than half his attention is taken away from the conversation before him.

-The man smirks, reaching for his gun, swinging casually at him.
+The man smirks, reaching for his gun, swinging it casually at him.
 "Maybe you're just making all our lives easier, we can lure him out without a fight."

 The rest of the posse starts moving toward him.
 The men and the horses circle around him.

-"Don't."
-Cas warns them, jaws tights, eyes flashing between them and where Dean is.
+"Don't," Cas warns them, jaw tight, eyes flicking between them and where Dean is.

-They laugh, shrinking the circle, facing away from the sheriff's office.
+They laugh, tightening the circle, their backs to the sheriff's office.

 There is a sudden burst of glaring light from inside the sheriff's office, the air vibrates with electricity.
 At the very same moment, guns go off, and Dean's prayer hitches.

-Cas turns around sharp, drawing his gun at the posse.
+Cas turns around sharply, drawing his gun at the posse.
 They draw theirs, firing at the same time.

-Bullets hit him, back and leg and arm, warm blood streaming down, but Cas keeps standing, continues the shooting.
+Bullets hit him, back and leg and arm, warm blood streaming down, but Cas keeps standing, continuing to fire.
 The other men are surprised, soon terrified.
-Some of them see the wounds that would for sure kill a man but not even slow him down, they rise to the horses and want to run.
-Cas shoots their legs and they fall to the ground in loud moaning, until no men leaves standing.
+Some of them see the wounds that would surely kill a man but not even slow him down, they rise to their horses, wanting to flee.
+Cas shoots their legs and they fall to the ground in loud moaning, until no men are left standing.

-Little Bill falls from his horse too, crawling desperately with a wounded leg, as Cas walks toward him, pointing a gun to his face.
+Little Bill falls from his horse too, crawling desperately with a wounded leg, as Cas walks toward him, pointing a gun at his face.
 The man widens his eyes in horror.
-Cas pulls the trigger, he flinches violently.
-But the gun is blank.
-Cas pulls it again, he flinches again.
-For three times, Cas watches the horror growing in the man, shaking like a leaf in the winter gust.
-He throws the empty gun at him, then hurries toward the sheriff's office.
+Cas pulls the trigger, the man flinches violently.
+But the gun is empty.
+Cas pulls it again, and Little Bill flinches again, more shakenly.
+For three pulls, Cas watches the horror growing in the man's eyes, shaking like a leaf in the winter gust.
+Cas throws the empty gun at him, then hurries toward the sheriff's office.

-The barricaded door is easy to break, the light inside the room is blinding to any human.
-But for Cas, the shapes are familiar.
-One belongs to Dean, the other his old self.
+The barricaded door is easy to break through, the light inside the room is blinding to any human.
+But to Cas, the shapes are familiar.
+One belongs to Dean, the other to his old self.

 Dean is on the ground, backing up, holding himself, both of the guns in his hand are out of bullets.
 His old self is preparing for a deadly strike.

 Cas tears him away from Dean, unfolding his own true forms.
 The wings are barely healed, the new bullet wounds slow his vessel down, but Dean is here.
-If he loses, it would mean his old self, if keep following the order as he knew he would, is going to kill Dean. *He*, would be the one who causes Dean's death.
-And Cas can't allow that happen.
+If he loses, it would mean his old self -- if he keeps following the orders as he knows he would -- is going to kill Dean. *He*, would be the one who causes Dean's death.
+And Cas can't allow that to happen.

 He fights like there is no future, and his old self is no match.
-Drinking in his own grace, he knows his past self would be wounded for decades maybe centuries, but he's here, now, no memory of this encounter, which means there is no consequence that is too severe to bear.
+Drinking in his own grace, he knows his past self would be wounded for decades maybe centuries, but he's here now, with no memory of this encounter, which means there is no consequence too severe to bear.
 He drains his past self and wipes the memory, sending him back to Heaven.

-Like he tells Dean, his past self has the luxury of healing slowly, he doesn't.
+Like he told Dean, his past self has the luxury of healing slowly, he doesn't.

-The new grace he absorbed heal himself well, both the body and the true form grow strong and complete.
+The new grace he just absorbed heals him well completely, both his body and true form growing strong and complete.

 Cas turns to Dean, finally.
 Finally.

-*It's been a long time.* He thinks, breathing out long and relieved. *You have no idea how long it has been.
-And I finally find you.*
+*It's been a long time.* He thinks, breathing out long in relief. *You have no idea how long it has been.
+And I finally found you.*

-He says none of that, only to hold the man tight, with all his forces but careful enough not to break him.
+He says none of that, only to hold the man tight, with all his strength but careful enough not to break him.

 Dean's breath is uneven over his shoulder.
-They hold each other like that, just to breathe together, in the same space, in the same time, one hundred and fifty years too early, hundreds of thousand of miles too far.
+They hold each other like that, just breathing together, in the same space, in the same time, one hundred and fifty years too early, hundreds of thousand of miles too far.
 And yet, they are at ease.

 Breathing in, breathing out.
-The warm and solid touch under the hands.
+The warm and solid touch under his hands.
 The bone, the muscle, the skin; the hair, the stubble, the freckles.

 Cas scrutinizes him once they pull apart.
-The face and look that is all so familiar, but the long beard and the new wrinkles crimpled by the western sand and wind make the face new and mature.
+The face and look that are all so familiar, but the long beard and new wrinkles creased by the western sand and wind make the face new and mature.
 The eyes trained on his, sparkling with glitters.

-Eventually, Cas decides, all he can say is just, "Hello, Dean."
+Eventually, Cas decides, that all he can say is just, "Hello, Dean."

 <br>

-\* End of chapter notes: references of the ranch life are inspired by and fused from *Legends of the Fall (1994)*, the cowboy stories are consistent with the previous chapters and continuously inspired by *Unforgiven (1992)*, and *Butch Cassidy and the Sundance Kid (1969)*.
+\* End of chapter notes: The references of the ranch life are inspired by and fused from *Legends of the Fall (1994)*; the cowboy stories are consistent with the previous chapters and continuously inspired by *Unforgiven (1992)*, and *Butch Cassidy and the Sundance Kid (1969)*.

 <br>